This is adapted from a webinar by Mendability on fostering natural speech. Watch it here.

 In this blog we will discuss how we can help them move from one stage to the other naturally so that they can develop natural speech.

 It’s important to note that all these stages are part of a plan and are crucial for speech development.

 For example, parents usually try and stop the spitting.
 However, there is a physiological answer for why this is part of developing speech.
 You need to be able to control saliva production and circulation in your mouth.
 As a child, you suddenly realize that there is saliva and with that you discover your mouth and motor.
 Moreover, there is also a very tight link between finding motor in your hands and finding motor in your mouth

 The next stage would be biting.
 Biting is a part of face and jaw development.
-An advice we would give parents is to not scream too loud when your kid bites you. (need more info here)
+A piece of advice we would give parents is to not scream too loud when your kid bites you.

 When it comes to vocalization, it’s important to know that any sound the child is producing is towards developing speech.
 They have a lot of vocal stims- sounds that aren’t conversations, but they are repetitive-.
 It can range from screaming to almost singing because at this stage the child is discovering their own voice and they are also practicing listening to their own voice.

 That brings us to our main question: